novasamatech/parity-signer/docs/wiki/Test.md

 ### Unit Test

-If dependencies are not installed please first run `yarn build:ios` or `yarn install` for android.
+If dependencies are not installed please first run `yarn install:ios` or `yarn install` for android.

 Run `yarn unit` for all the units test.